 Fin: Single

-What we like: High-quality touring design that’s rigid yet lightweight.
+What we like: A high-quality touring design that’s rigid yet lightweight.

 What we don’t: Expensive and needs more attachment points for long trips.

 U.K.-based Red Paddle Co (RPC) is an industry leader in paddle board innovation and design, with a top-notch selection of inflatable paddle boards for everything from whitewater and windsurfing to yoga and racing.
-Their Ride ($1,299) is one of the most premium all-rounders, but the longer Sport is our top pick for paddlers looking to travel greater distances or at faster speeds.
-At $1,599 the Sport is undeniably expensive, but the result is a premium touring design that has few rivals.
+Their Ride (offered in lengths up to 10'8") is one of the most premium all-rounders, but the longer Sport MSL is our top pick for paddlers looking to travel greater distances or at faster speeds.
+At $1,599 the Sport MSL is undeniably expensive (and it'll run you $150 more if you want to tack on a paddle and leash), but the result is a premium touring design that has few rivals.
 You get a relatively narrow, 32-inch width for cutting efficiently through the water, a single fin for tracking (traveling in a straight line), 4.7 inches of platform that keep you svelte and close to the water, and a Speed Tail for both efficiency and maneuverability.
 Finally, with multiple sizes—11’0”, 11’3”, and 12’6”—you can customize length depending on your weight (remember to factor in your gear as well).

-It doesn’t get much more premium than a Red board, but given the Sport’s price point, you’ll have to ask yourself if you really need this level of performance.
-After all, touring models like the Thurso Surf Expedition and NRS Thrive below can get the job done for most paddlers at about half the price.
+It doesn’t get much more premium than a Red board, but given the Sport MSL’s price point, you’ll have to ask yourself if you really need this level of performance.
+After all, touring models like the Thurso Surf Expedition below can get the job done for most paddlers at about half the price.
 But it’s hard to beat the durability of a Red board (they put them through extensive testing, including running over a board with a 22.5-ton tractor), and are all backed by a generous five-year warranty.
-Further, the Sport comes with add-on stiffening battens for each side rail, which give it more rigidity while still maintaining a fairly low weight (however, these are so difficult to slide in and out that we often don’t bother).
-All in all, the Sport is an ideal companion for fitness paddling or multi-day excursions, if you can stomach the cost.
-And for a larger deck to shuttle more overnight gear, the 12-foot 6-inch Voyager is a step up in size (it also comes in 13’2” and 15’0” lengths).
+Further, the Sport MSL comes with add-on stiffening battens for each side rail, which give it more rigidity while still maintaining a fairly low weight (however, these are so difficult to slide in and out that we often don’t bother).
+All in all, the Sport MSL is an ideal companion for fitness paddling or multi-day excursions, if you can stomach the cost.
+And for a larger deck to shuttle more overnight gear, the 12-foot 6-inch Voyager is a step up in size (it also comes in 12'0", 13’2”, and 15’0” lengths).

 See the Red Paddle Co Sport 11'3"